-In partnership with eScholar, led by NMPED, and funded by a Race to the Top - Early Learning Challenge (RTT-ELC) grant, such an integrated data system became possible.
-In 2017, NMPED implemented the Early Childhood Integrated Data System (ECIDS), created in genuine collaboration among NMPED; Child, Youth, and Families Department (CYFD); and the New Mexico Department of Health (DOH).
+In partnership with eScholar, led by NMPED, and funded by a Race to the Top - Early Learning Challenge (RTT-ELC) grant, an integrated data system became possible.
+In 2017, NMPED implemented the Early Childhood Integrated Data System (ECIDS), created in genuine collaboration with NMPED; Child, Youth, and Families De-partment (CYFD); and the New Mexico Department of Health (DOH).

 By partnering with eScholar, the leading provider of longitudinal data warehouses to education, NMPED created an integrated data system that allows data to flow into a single repository.
-The ECIDS project also provided a unique identifier for every child in the system, which while protecting each child's data, enables accurate data analysis.
-With ECIDS, New Mexico now has a system that promotes accountability, tracks early learner outcomes, and analyzes efficacy of early learning programs.
+The ECIDS project also provided a unique identifier to every child in the system, which protects each child's data, while enabling accurate data analysis.
+With ECIDS, New Mexico has a system that promotes accountability, tracks early learner outcomes, and analyzes efficacy of early learning programs.

-This case study will provide an overview on the project milestones and learning experiences of the ECIDS development and implementation.
+This analysis provides an overview of the project milestones and learning experiences of the ECIDS programs, their development and their implementation.

-Getting Better Answers Through ECIDS
+Getting Accurate Answers Through ECIDS

-In October 2015, the State of New Mexico issued a request for proposal for the ECIDS, which had the following stated goals:
+In October 2015, the State of New Mexico issued a request for proposal for an ECIDS program, requesting the following stated goals:

-1) Expand and align data systems across agencies;

-2) Inform early childhood policy and outcomes;

-3) Support an early childhood workforce development plan;

-4) Create a data warehouse and reporting mechanisms to make policy decisions and;

-5) Track the efficacy of early learning programs as evidenced by the longitudinal tracking of child outcomes.
+- 1) Expand and align data systems across agencies; - 2) Inform early childhood policy and outcomes; - 3) Support an early childhood workforce development - 4) Create a data warehouse and reporting mechanisms to make policy decisions and; - 5) Track the efficacy of early learning programs as evidenced by the longitudinal tracking of child outcomes.

 After a competitive evaluation, eScholar was awarded the contract for this project in February 2016.
 The ECIDS project team, including eScholar, held its project kick-off in March 2016.
 While PED led the effort, all three agencies were involved in the system design.
-From the beginning, the team envisioned a crossagency system that was able to scale up both horizontally and vertically, as well as be searchable by families to find appropriate early learning programs.
-The system needed to provide answers to complex questions which would require data from multiple agencies.
-These questions could be answered through a reporting system or by querying the system.
+The team envisioned two major goals for the ECIDS system.
+The first being a cross-agency system that was able to scale both horizontally and vertically.
+The second being a searchable database, accessible by families, to find appropriate early learning programs for their children.
+The system needed to provide answers to complex questions with data from multiple agencies through a reporting system or by querying the system.

-Examples of questions included in the beginning of the project:
+Here are some examples of questions used to kick-off the beginning of the project: